-- Handling or storing dense, non-aqueous phase liquids (DNAPLs)
+- Handling and storing fuels, organic solvents, dense non-aqueous phase liquids (DNAPLs)

 - Handling and/or storing waste including hazardous waste, polychlorinated biphenyls (PCBs) or liquid industrial waste

 - Applying and/or storing manure, fertilizer or pesticides